GTonyJacobs/Collatz/docs/Intro.md

 # The Collatz conjecture
 For many years, since I was about 13 years old, I have explored the world of the Collatz conjecture.
-This page is here to invite you into this exploration, and to show you some of the steps that I've taken.
+This site is here to invite you into this exploration, and to show you both the steps that I've taken, and the history I've learned about what others have done.

 It all starts with a game that we can play with whole numbers:

 * If $n$ is odd, then $n$ → $3n+1$
 * If $n$ is even, then $n$ → $\frac{n}{2}$

+We will refer to this game, or rule, or function, as the **Collatz Map**.

 Example: Let's start with $n=7$.
 Then we have: